brotherhoodMonk/gyan/js.md

 processing data and responding to user events.
 These sort of logistics should be encapsulated in a moderate number of Stateful Components, while all visualization and formatting logic should move downstream into as many Stateless Components as possible.

+Lifecycle-
+Initialization: This is the stage where the component is constructed with the given Props and default state.
+This is done in the constructor of a Component Class.
+Mounting: Mounting is the stage of rendering the JSX returned by the render method itself.
+Updating: Updating is the stage when the state of a component is updated and the application is repainted.
+Unmounting: As the name suggests Unmounting is the final step of the component lifecycle where the component is removed from the page.

+Stateful and stateless components have many different names.

+They are also known as:

+– Container vs Presentational components

+– Smart vs Dumb components
+The literal difference is that one has state, and the other doesn’t.
+That means the stateful components are keeping track of changing data, while stateless components print out what is given to them via props, or they always render the same thing.

+Functional Component or Stateless component

+Functional component is like pure function in JavaScript.
+Functional component is also called as a stateless component.
+The functional component only receives props from parent component and return you JSX elements.
+The functional component doesn’t play with any lifecycle methods of React and doesn’t play with the component state.

+Q12.
+What is PureComponent?
+When to use PureComponent over Component?
+PureComponent is exactly the same as Component except that it handles the shouldComponentUpdate method for us.
+When props or state changes, PureComponent will do a shallow comparison on both props and state.
+Component on the other hand won't compare current props and state to next out of the box.
+Thus, the component will re-render by default whenever shouldComponentUpdate is called.
+When comparing previous props and state to next, a shallow comparison will check that primitives have the same value (eg, 1 equals 1 or that true equals true) and that the references are the same between more complex javascript values like objects and arrays.
+It is good to prefer PureComponent over Component whenever we never mutate our objects.

+Q16.
+What are controlled and uncontrolled components in React?
+This relates to stateful DOM components (form elements) and the difference:
+A Controlled Component is one that takes its current value through props and notifies changes through callbacks like onChange.
+A parent component “controls” it by handling the callback and managing its own state and passing the new values as props to the controlled component.
+You could also call this a “dumb component”.
+A Uncontrolled Component is one that stores its own state internally, and you query the DOM using a ref to find its current value when you need it.
+This is a bit more like traditional HTML.

+18. What is React.cloneElement?
+And the difference with this.props.children?
+React.cloneElement clone and return a new React element using using the passed element as the starting point.
+The resulting element will have the original element's props with the new props merged in shallowly.
+New children will replace existing children. key and ref from the original element will be preserved.
+React.cloneElement only works if our child is a single React element.
+For almost everything {this.props.children} is the better solution.
+Cloning is useful in some more advanced scenarios, where a parent send in an element and the child component needs to change some props on that element or add things like ref for accessing the actual DOM element.

+Class component or statefull component

+React class component is called as a stateful component.
+Stateful component plays with all life cycle methods of React.
+This component will modify state.

 jsx-